 1983: The Disney Channel launches nationally as a premium channel.

-1984: Disney establishes a new label, Touchstone Pictures, to attract the teenage and adult market; its biggest hit: ‘Golden Girls’.
+1984: Disney established a new label, Touchstone Pictures, to attract the teenage and adult market; its biggest hit is ‘Golden Girls’.

 1988: For the first time, Disney led Hollywood studios in box-office earnings: ‘Who Framed Roger Rabbit’, ‘Good Morning, Vietnam’, ‘Three Men and a Baby’, and later, ‘Honey, I Shrunk the Kids’, ‘Dick Tracy’, ‘Pretty Woman’, and ‘Sister Act’ each pass the $100 million milestone.